kairos-io/kairos/docs/src/pages/installation/raspberry.md

 $ sudo umount /tmp/persistent
 ```

-You can, additionally push more `cloud config` files.
+You can push additional `cloud config` files.
 For a full reference check out the [docs](/reference/configuration) and also [configuration after-installation](/advanced/after-install)